MileHacker Logo

 For urban exploration:

-• Guangzhou (major metropolitan experience with diverse attractions, shopping, and Cantonese cuisine).
+• Guangzhou (major metropolitan experience featuring a range of attractions, shopping, and Cantonese cuisine).

 • Shenzhen (a modern, high-tech city bordering Hong Kong).